swiyu-admin-ch/swiyu-verifier/README.md

 ## Integrated service development
 The integrated service development describes how to devolp this service together with its management component.

-The managment component needs to be started and be fully running before the oid4vp component can be started.
+The management component needs to be started and be fully running before the oid4vp component can be started.

 Run the following commands to start this service.